Looking for the best pulled pork recipe for a slow cooker? Here you go!

 What to serve with pulled pork

-I typically think of pulled pork for sandwiches, but each time I’ve made this, I’ve served the pulled pork plated along with Sweet Potatoes with Cumin Sage Butter and Sautéed Leek Greens with Bacon.
+I typically think of pulled pork for sandwiches, but when I make this, I often serve it along with Sweet Potatoes with Cumin Sage Butter and Sautéed Leek Greens with Bacon.
 And as mentioned earlier, we also featured it as part of a pork three ways dinner.

 What to do with leftovers

 Store leftover pulled pork in an airtight container in the refrigerator for 3 to 5 days.